 Ques: Who are the members of this Alliance?

 Ans: PPD Members are developing countries committed to the implementation of the ICPD Programme of Action, willing to provide political, technical and financial support to South-South Cooperation.

-While there were only 10 developing countries at the time of formation of the Organization in 1994, over the years PPD’s membership has increased to 25 developing countries across Asia, Middle East and North Africa, Sub-Saharan Africa and Latin America covering more than 57% of total world population.
+While there were only 10 developing countries at the time of formation of the Organization in 1994, over the years PPD’s membership has increased to 27 developing countries across Asia, Middle East and North Africa, Sub-Saharan Africa and Latin America covering nearly 60% of total world population.
 The PPD member countries are:

 Middle East/North Africa:

 Ques: Where it is located?

 Ans: The Secretariat of PPD is located in Dhaka, Bangladesh.
 However, it has a Regional Office located in Kampala, Uganda, a UN Observer’s Office, located in New York and a Program Office located in Taicang, China.
 PPD country offices are located within the Health Ministry of the respective member country.